andersondomingues/eda-starter-pack/README.md

-# EDA Tools Student Starter Package
+# EDA Tools Student Starter Pack

 This is a template project to help students during their first steps with a plenty of EDA tools.